Between Planets

 [Don] noticed as well that his friend could not seem to make up his mind which eye he wanted to use on him.
 He kept waggling one after another at Don, as if seeking one which would let him focus better.
 Don wondered if Sir Isaac had overestimated the proper size of a medicinal dose.

-"Permit me," he Venerian went on, still with ponderous dignity, "to judge the worth of the service you have done me."
+"Permit me," the Venerian went on, still with ponderous dignity, "to judge the worth of the service you have done me."
 He changed the subject.
 "This word 'shucks' — I do not recognize the use you made of it.
 Husks of plants?"

 Don Harvey and "Sir Isaac Newton" are just two of the people in Between Planets who are concerned, in one way or another, with paying it forward for the future of the Solar System.
 That this fine novel is still read, and enjoyed by so many, and understood, is a partial acknowledgment of what we owe to Heinlein.
 Pay it forward.